-- From Moto-Hakone, or better still, from a boat cruise on Lake Ashi.
-There is also a beautiful view from Owakudani and the Hakone cable car.
-You will see the mountain in all its glory.
+- Moto-Hakone or cruise ships on Lake Ashi.
+Also, enjoy a beautiful view of Mount Fuji from Owakudani and the Hakone cable car.
+You will see it in all its mass.

-- From Fuji Go Ko, see the five lakes of Mount Fuji, which are on its northern slope.
-A little-urbanized area, but which is very nice for cycling in summer.
-You will be at the very foot of the mountain.
+- Since the Fuji Go Ko, the five lakes of Mount Fuji, which are located on its northern slope, an area that is not urbanized but very pleasant to explore by bike in summer.
+You will truly be at the foot of the mountain.

-- From the Fuji River: stop in Shizuoka to go to Fuji and stroll along the banks of the river while waiting to view a Shinkansen pass - a true photo opportunity of the two of the most iconic images in Japan.
+- From the Fuji river: stop in Shizuoka to go to Fuji and walk along the banks of the river while waiting to view a Shinkansen pass - a true photo opportunity of the two of the most iconic images in Japan.

-- From Shizuoka, Mount Fuji is particularly beautiful from Nihondaira Hill and Tokugawa Ieyasu's Toshogu Temple.
-From Miho Beach you will have a beautiful view of the city of Shimizu and Suruga Bay at the foot of the mountain.
+- In Shizuoka, Mount Fuji is particularly beautiful from Nihondaira Hill and Tokugawa Ieyasu's Toshogu Temple.
+On the Miho beach, you will have a beautiful view of Shimizu town and Suruga bay at the foot of the mountain.

-- From the other side of Suruga Bay in Izu, you will have access to a long coast dotted with observation points of the mountain.
-Particular examples are the Osezaki Cape near Numazu and further south, Koibito Cape, where the best photos of Fuji over the sea can be taken.
+- From the other side of the Suruga bay, at Izu, you will have at your disposal a long coast dotted with observation points of the mountain.
+See in particular Cape Osezaki, near Numazu and Cape Koibito, further south.
+These places offer the most beautiful image of Mount Fuji on the sea.